spattisson/cf25-survey/README.md

 # cf25-survey
-A feedback form for CF25
+A feedback facility for CF25.
+Incorporates a survey form which sends data back to the WP database using a PHP backend.